 - Disasters such as droughts, floods and storms kill more women than men due to structural gender inequalities .

-- More than 70 per cent of people who died in the 2004 Asian tsunami were women .
+- In one province in Indonesia, more than 70 per cent of people who died in the 2004 Asian tsunami were women .

 - Hurricane Katrina, which struck New Orleans, USA in 2005, predominantly affected African American women—already the region’s poorest, most marginalized community .